EMPGermanyDataAnalytics/AmongUs-REWORK/README.md

 # Info
 *Starting school focusing on career in software.
 This may or may not be updated on a regular basis.
+As mentioned already, please feel free to pull request.

 *(ONLY TESTED ON v2022.3.29s (Build: 1864))
 Steam Version Support Only Note: This may work for other versions, but I will only help with